Docker Networking: From Bridge to Overlay

 Network Troubleshooting

-When containers cannot communicate, here is how to debug.
+When containers can’t communicate, here’s how to debug.

 Check Container Network Configuration